 In this article, I will explain in detail what mini heart attacks mean and I will help you understand the difference between mini heart attack, pre-heart attack, major heart attack and silent heart attack.

-Mini heart attack symptoms vs Major heart attack symptoms
+Mini heart attack symptoms ( also known as mild heart attack symptoms

 First, I want to make it clear that you can’t easily distinguish between major heart attack symptoms and mini heart attack symptoms.
 A typical heart attack chest pain (a crushing pressure like pain in the middle of the chest with radiation to left arm) is more likely to be a major heart attack.
 However, not all major heart attacks happen with typical chest pain.
 In fact I have listed 23 symptoms besides typical chest pain that could represent a heart attack.
 This is true for both mini heart attacks and major heart attack symptoms.
 I have written a very detailed article on heart attack symptoms in general.
 You can click the link for reference.
 I am listing the same 23 symptoms here because they are also the symptoms of a mini heart attack.